mannershark/networkx_server/README.md

 # NetworkX Server
 Proof of concept for providing networkx functionality as REST API.

+This is **not safe** nor intended for production use.
+Reflection is used to import and execute the right function and could very easily be misused.

 NetworkX implements a lot of graph algorithms, some of which are very difficult to implement.
 By setting up this NetworkX server, we can use those algorithms easily when not working in Python.